F00DLY/foodly/README.md

 ## Getting Started

-1. Open two terminals, one in the root directory and the other in the `./server` directory.
+1. Open two terminals, one for site and the other for server.

-2. In the first terminal (root directory), run the following command to install dependencies:
+2. In the first terminal (site), run the following command to install dependencies:

    ```bash
    npm install
    ```

-3. In the second terminal (`./server` directory), run the following command to install server dependencies:
+3. In the second terminal (./server), run the following command to install server dependencies:

    ```bash
    cd server